 One option was for my husband to speak to E in Italian, but because my husband is a bilingual French-Italian speaker, we decided it was best for him to focus on French.
 What’s more, he doesn’t spend nearly as much time as I do with E. In my mind, there was no other viable option – I had to be the one to pass on the language.

-Two and a half years on and I can proudly say that I can count the number of times I’ve addressed E in English on one hand.
+Three and a half years on and I can proudly say that I can count the number of times I’ve addressed E in English on one hand.
 Has it been tough at times?
 Yes.
 Do I have any regrets about my decision?
 Absolutely not.

 But why are you doing this?